 Original Abstract Research Awards

-Investigators who submit previously unpublished abstracts for the ASPEN Nutrition Science & Practice Conference are automatically eligible for these awards.
-The deadline for abstract submission is to be determined for 2021.
+Investigators who submit previously unpublished abstracts for the ASPEN Nutrition Science & Practice Conference may be eligible for these awards.
+Please visit the abstracts page to learn more about abstract submission.

 - The Harry M. Vars Award and the Promising Investigator Award are tributes to Dr. Vars and his pioneering developments in parenteral nutrition and are presented to two early career investigators (a winner and a runner-up) who submit top-scoring, original abstracts and who demonstrate excellence in manuscript and oral presentation at ASPEN's Premier Paper Session.